Emma Reid: Reception

 In a poll conducted by Digital Spy, the five main soaps in the United Kingdom, EastEnders, Coronation Street, Emmerdale, Hollyoaks and Doctors storylines were judged by viewers of the website, with the Doctors storyline of Emma's arrival coming last with 1.7% of the vote.

 In 2013, Miles won the award for Best Acting Performance at the RTS Awards.
 Later that year, Miles was nominated for Best Female Dramatic Performance at the British Soap Awards, after her involvement in the assisted suicide storyline.
 She also stated that following the storyline, she received numerous letters "from people who live with that situation", praising Miles for her portrayal of the storyline.
 In 2015, she was nominated again for Best Acting Performance at the RTS Awards.
 Then in 2016, she was nominated for Best On-Screen Partnership alongside Ian Kelsey at the British Soap Awards.
 In 2020, Miles was nominated for Best Daytime Star at the Inside Soap Awards.
 Then in 2022, she received a nomination for Best Leading Performer at the British Soap Awards.
+She was nominated once again in 2023.